 Top-Notch– Gigabyte B550 Aorus Pro AC

 Gigabyte B550 Aorus Pro AC is, in my opinion, an undefeated motherboard under $200 which has distinguished VRM and heatsinks for hardcore overclocking.
-While many people may prefer going with the Aorus Elite for $20 the PRO AC has much more for those extra bucks which help in improving the performance and functionality.
+While many people may prefer going with the Aorus Elite for $20 the PRO AC has much more for those extra bucks which helps in improving the performance and functionality.

-It has Debug LEDs beside the chipset and a Bios Flashback button the I/O. Unlike most B550 motherboards, it comes with a lot of USB ports at the back.
-While there are more USB 2.0 ports than 3.1, it is still a good feat that allows you to connect multiple peripherals which don’t require high-speed transfer connection like mouse or keyboard.
+It has Debug LEDs beside the chipset and a Bios Flashback button on the I/O. Unlike most B550 motherboards, it comes with a lot of USB ports at the back.
+While there are more USB 2.0 ports than 3.1, it is still a good feat that allows you to connect multiple peripherals which don’t require a high-speed transfer connection like a mouse or keyboard.

 It has 3x PCI-E x16 slots for video cards, 2x PCI-E x1 slots for expansion cards and 2x M.2 connectors for fast SSDs but do check how these slots and connectors share the PCI lanes before filling them in order to achieve better compatibility and speeds.